charmed-kubernetes/kubernetes-docs/pages/k8s/storage.md

 Train, and OpenStack Ussuri or newer is recommended.
 </p></div>

-When deploying **Charmed Kubernetes** on Bionic, will need to explicitly set the `install_sources` config option on the `kubernetes-master` charm to include `cloud:bionic-ussuri` (or whatever OpenStack release you are using).
+When deploying **Charmed Kubernetes** on Bionic, you will need to explicitly set the `install_sources` config option on the `kubernetes-master` charm to include `cloud:bionic-ussuri` (or whatever OpenStack release you are using).

 When using OpenStack Train, ReadWriteMany (RWX) CephFS volumes on containers running as a non-root user will be mounted as owned by root instead of the